ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of acci lent, which will be found useful to re-
 momb-
 For .lust in the eyes, avoid rubhi.&#x27;ig; dash
 watur in them; remove cinders, etc., with